vmap/vmap.github.io/_posts/2013-11-02-test-collection.md

 ---
 layout: post
+published: true
-title: "Test Collection"
+title: Test Collection
 category: posts
-tags: aviation photographs videos
 description: A sample test collection for building this web site.
+tags:
+  - aviation
+  - photographs
+  - videos
 ---

 This is a test post for the new website theme.